How to Be a “Good Slut”: Embracing Your Sexual Freedom with Confidence and Care

 Self-Compassion Check-Ins

-• Especially if you’re exploring group sex or intense kink scenes, take time afterward to reflect, decompress, and practice self-care.
+- Especially if you’re exploring group sex or intense kink scenes, take time afterward to reflect and decompress.
 Journaling or debriefing with a trusted friend or therapist can help process powerful experiences.
+We’ve found that couples who build aftercare into their routine, even for vanilla encounters, consistently report feeling more connected afterward.

 Setbacks ≠ Failures

-• If you encounter jealousy, heartbreak, or regrets, remind yourself these are natural human emotions—slut or not.
-Use them as learning opportunities.
+- Jealousy, heartbreak, or regrets are natural human emotions, slut or not.
+They’re data points, not verdicts.
 Honor your emotions without letting them define you.

 8. Finding Community & Resources